-The Pentel Pocket Brush Pen is one of the more popular brush pens around, judging by more than 200 over reviews on Amazon.
+The Pentel Pocket Brush Pen is one of the more popular brush pens around.

 The first few brush pens that I bought had problematic ink flow.
 Recently I finally got one that had almost perfect ink flow.
 It took me a few tries, spent a bit too much money than I wanted to, but I'm glad I did it all for the sake of a proper review.